Licensed Child Care Centre Guidance

 If a staff member or child tests positive for COVID-19, when can they return to the centre?

-Are staff or children who tested positive for COVID-19 required to wear a mask inside the centre for the 5 days following self-isolation?
+Are staff or children who tested positive for COVID-19 required to wear a mask inside the centre?

-No. Staff and children attending child care facilities are exempt from masking requirements following self-isolation.
+No. Staff and children attending child care facilities are exempt from masking requirements.

-If a child or staff member has been identified as a close contact, do they have to isolate?
+If a child or staff member has been identified as a close contact, can they attend the centre?

-No, a child or staff member identified as a close contact, household or non-household, is not required to isolate and can attend the centre if they are properly isolating away from the positive case.
+Yes, a child or staff member identified as a close contact is not required to isolate and can attend the centre if they are feeling well.

 If a child or staff member has recovered from COVID-19, but is still exhibiting symptoms, can they return to the centre?

-The child or staff member may return to the centre after being deemed recovered as long as symptoms are improving for at least 24 hours (or 48 hours if experienced nausea, vomiting, and/or diarrhea), and they haven’t had a fever in the previous 24 hours.
+The child or staff member may return to the centre after being deemed recovered as long as symptoms are improving for at least 24 hours (or 48 hours if experienced nausea, vomiting, and/or diarrhea), and they haven’t had a fever in the previous 24 hours, and they have not developed new symptoms.